bansallab/flu_seasonality/README.md

-# Human Behavior and Built Environments Drive Influenza Seasonality in the US
+# Human Behavior and Built Environments Shape Influenza Seasonality in the US

 ## Authors